SciTools/cf-units/cf_units/_udunits2_parser/README.md

 So, we will  only change the ANTLR4 version if we need new features of the parser/lexer generators, or it becomes difficult to support the older version.

-Upgrading the version is a simple matter of changing the version in the compile.py script, and then re-running it.
+Upgrading the ANTLR4 version is a simple matter of changing `ANTLR_VERSION` in the compile.py script, and then re-running it.
 This should re-generate the parser/lexer, and update the content in the _antlr4_runtime directory.
 One complexity may be that the imports of the ANTRL4 runtime need to be rewritten to support vendoring, and the code needed